rafaelnp/rnpnvim/README.md

 rnpvim: Rafael Pereira's vim config files
 ==============================

-Last update: 2013.12.04 (Wed) 13:06:28
+Last update: 2013.12.09 (Mo) 11:19:04

-This Vim setup is focused on C/C++ and HDL development.
-This is still under development.
+This Vim setup is focused on C/C++, Assembly and HDL development.
+This is a work still under development.

 1. Requirements
 -------------------